Freedom of religion in Cyprus: Religious demography

+Turkish Cypriots

+Turkish Cypriots administer approximately one-third of the island.
+The constitution states that the area is a secular republic and provides for freedom of conscience and religious faith.
+There are no official statistics on religion, but it is estimated that 97% of the population is Sunni Muslim.
+The remainder is made up of Alevis, Protestants, Greek Orthodox, Maronite Catholics, Russian Orthodox, Anglican, Baha’is, Jews, and Jehovah’s Witnesses.
+Primary school students must study religious education for five years, although non-Muslims do not have to sit an examination in this.

+This article is informed by the US State Dept reports from 2007 and 2014; later reports are available.

 Prior to 1974, the country experienced a long period of strife between its Greek Cypriot and Turkish Cypriot communities.
 In response, the UN Force in Cyprus (UNFICYP) began peacekeeping operations in 1964.
 The island has been divided de facto since the Turkish military intervention of 1974, following a coup d'état directed from Greece.
-The southern part of the island is under the control of the Government of the Republic of Cyprus, while the northern part is administered by Turkish Cypriots.
+The southern part of the island is under the control of the government of the Republic of Cyprus, while the northern part is administered by Turkish Cypriots.
 In 1983, their administration proclaimed itself the "Turkish Republic of Northern Cyprus" ("TRNC").
 The United States does not recognize the "TRNC," nor does any other country except Turkey.
 A buffer zone, or "green line," patrolled by UNFICYP, separates the two parts.
 In 2003 Turkish Cypriot authorities relaxed many restrictions on movement between the two communities, including abolishing all crossing fees.
 The new procedures led to relatively unimpeded contact between the communities and permitted Greek Cypriots and Turkish Cypriots to visit religious sites located in the other community; however, Cypriots, as well as foreigners, must show identification at the buffer zone crossing points to go from one side to the other.

-According to the most recent (2001) population census, 94.8 percent of the permanent population in the Government-controlled area belongs to the Autocephalous Greek Orthodox Church of Cyprus.
+According to the most recent (2001) population census, 94.8 percent of the permanent population in the government-controlled area belongs to the Autocephalous Greek Orthodox Church of Cyprus.
 Additionally, 0.5 percent of the population is Maronite Catholic, 0.3 percent Armenian Orthodox, 1.5 percent Roman Catholic, 1 percent Protestant, 0.6 percent Muslim, and 1.3 percent atheist, "other," or "not stated."

 There is a Buddhist temple in Nicosia and a synagogue in Larnaca.
 Both are attended primarily by expatriates and foreign residents.

 A 1998 opinion poll indicated that 48 percent of Greek Cypriots regularly attended church services, while 49 percent attended only for major religious holidays and ceremonies such as weddings and funerals.
 The remainder did not attend religious services at all.

-There is some Protestant missionary activity in the Government-controlled area.